 Finding a healthy hand sanitizer has become a real challenge for me.
 I’ve been forced to use the generic “hand sanitizers” made by major companies at work.
 Every time I goop on that clear jelly, I get an eczema break-out a day later… It’s harsh, toxic, and filled with perfumes.

-I get the need for hand sanitizers, especially during flu season, but on the flip-side I’m also a health-nut and won’t just goop anything on my skin.
+I understand the need to search for disposable face masks and hand sanitizers, especially during flu season.
+But on the flip-side I’m also a health-nut, who will not compromise on safety and also won’t just goop anything on my skin.
 Coming-up with my own healthy hand sanitizer recipe only made sense, so I put my aromatherapy skills to work.

 I know pictures make life easier, so I’ll lay-out ever step for your eyes too.

 - 10 drops tea tree essential oil